 According to the American Veterinary Medical Association, over 43 million households in the U.S. include at least one dog.
 Imagine how many dog owners there are worldwide?
 There are also more than 340 recognized dog breeds in the world, but which are the most popular dog breeds?

-The most popular dog breeds have varying qualities, but they are all famous in nearly every country.
+The most popular dog breeds listed below have varying qualities, but they are all famous in nearly every country due to several factors, no least of which the dog's temperament and health as well as how media have portrayed them in films, TV shows and news.
 You'll probably expect to see many of the breeds on this list, but some may surprise you.

 30 Most Popular Dog Breeds That Are Famous All Over the World

 There is no breed as devoted and affectionate as the Golden Retriever.
 They are the absolute best family dogs.
 These sweet pups get along with everyone, even small children.

 They crave attention.
 Generally, Golden Retrievers do great with obedience training and bark when greeting people.
 They can adapt to any living situation, but they do need several daily walks and toys to play with.
 They are also great swimmers.
 Golden Retrievers are shedders, so they need to be brushed a few times a week.

 2. Labrador Retriever